greeeg/redefined.cloud/content/terms/content-delivery-network/index.en.md

 ---
-slug: 'content-delivery-network'
-title: 'Content delivery network'
+name: 'Content delivery network'
-shortTitle: 'CDN'
+shortName: 'CDN'
-description: ''
+summary: ''
 keywords: ['cdn', 'content delivery network', 'cloudflare']
-published: true
 ---

 CDN, which stands for Content Delivery Network, is a mechanism of distributing content to users in a highly available and fast way.
 CDNs are like fast food restaurant chains.
 Instead of having one restaurant which serves all burgers to all customers in the world, they rely on a high number of identical restaurants which are distributed across the globe to better serve customers.